About: Annie Scog

 Together, these global credentials reflect Annie’s deep commitment to creating homes and buildings that support long-term human and ecological health - bridging building science with wellness-driven design.

-• Building Biology rating criteria (e.g. natural origin, toxicity, energy use, lifecycle impacts)
+Building Biology rating criteria (e.g., natural origin, toxicity, humidity buffering, life-cycle impacts)

-• Ingredient-level vetting consistent with HPDC, Declare, and Cradle to Cradle
+Ingredient-level vetting aligned with HPDC, Declare, and Cradle to Cradle

-• Systems thinking rooted in health science, building performance, and environmental integrity
+Systems thinking rooted in health science, building physics, and environmental performance

 Annie is also:

-• A member of HPDC’s Global Hazards Technical Subgroup, helping shape the future of hazard classification and disclosure
+A member of the HPDC Global Hazards Technical Subgroup, shaping the future of material hazard assessment

-Certified Across the Full Spectrum of Healthy Building Practice
+A Multi-Disciplinary Practitioner Across the Full Spectrum of Healthy Building

 Accredited.
 Trusted.
 CPD-Certified.